 Generalizing an entire country is tough.
-Generalizing an entire country as big and as varied as the United States is even tougher.
+Generalizing an entire country as big and as varied as the United States is even tougher, especially when it comes to a topic as nebulous as American dating culture.

 To even begin to draw some legitimate conclusions about American dating culture, you’d have to first break the country down into eight distinct regions and cultures, or narrow things down to a specific metro area.
 For the record, OkCupid data says New York City is one of the worst places in the United States for anyone who likes getting responses to their messages, and Miami is the place where you’re most likely to get ghosted.